spacetelescope/monitor-framework/docs/source/overview.rst

 2. monitor

-Data Model
+DataModel
 ----------
-The data model defines the source of the data for the monitor.
+The ``DataModel`` defines the source of the data for the monitor, how that data is collected, and defines an interface to the database backend for the set of data defined by the DataModel.
-Data that is collected via the data model will be converted to a pandas ``DataFrame``.
+Data that is collected via the data model will be converted to a pandas ``DataFrame``, and methods are included for ingesting the new data that's collected into an SQlite3 database.

 Monitor
 -------